BIG IDEA:

 Don’t try to duplicate his pursuit of meaning in life — Instead, learn by his mistakes.

-Fairchild: Solomon is King David’s son.
+David Fairchild: Solomon is King David’s son.
 He was born of Bathsheba, the woman David committed adultery with and had her husband murdered at the front lines of a battle.
 Though David loved God greatly, he was still a sinner that needed God’s grace.
 If you ever want to read a Psalm written by someone who has committed a great sin, read Psalm 51.
 It is the Psalm David wrote after he had sinned against God with Bathsheba.

-3. King in Jerusalem
+1. King in Jerusalem

-In control of the pursuit of this special knowledge
+In control of the pursuit of this special knowledge;

 No limitations; no restraints – we need to listen to this authoritative message from Solomon

-II. (:2-11) THE PERSPECTIVE OF THE PREACHER: MONOTONOUSLY BORED BY THE CYCLE OF EARTHBOUND FUTILITY
+MONOTONOUSLY BORED BY THE CYCLE OF EARTHBOUND FUTILITY

 A. (:2) Simple Thesis – No Satisfaction in this life – just emptiness and futility

-“Vanity of vanities, says the Preacher, Vanity of vanities!
+Vanity of vanities, says the Preacher, Vanity of vanities!
 All is vanity.”

-Cry of Despair
+Cry of Despair —

-Hebrew literary device for emphasis – like calling Christ King of Kings and Lord of Lords
+Hebrew literary device for emphasis – like calling Christ King of Kings and Lord of Lords.

-This insight for living comes from the same man who wrote much of the Book of Proverbs – what a different orientation
+This insight for living comes from the same man who wrote much of the Book of Proverbs – what a different orientation!

-Certainly not the mindset of Christ: John 4:34 My food is to do the will of Him who sent Me and to accomplish His work
+John 4:34 My food is to do the will of Him who sent Me and to accomplish His work.

-Certainly not the mindset of the Apostle Paul: Phil.
+Phil.
 1:21-22 For me to live is Christ and to die is gain.
-But if I am to live on in the flesh, this will mean fruitful labor for me
+But if I am to live on in the flesh, this will mean fruitful labor for me.

 B. (:3) Fundamental Question – Why do we do what we do??
 What is the point??

-“What advantage does man have in all his work which he does under the sun?”
+What advantage does man have in all his work which he does under the sun?”

-Solomon is very analytical – trying to figure life out
+Solomon is very analytical – trying to figure life out.

-He tried every type of pursuit imaginable – pushed the envelope to the limit
+He tried every type of pursuit imaginable – pushed the envelope to the limit.

-Using work here in a very general sense – all of life’s pursuits and activities and
+Using work here in a very general sense – all of life’s pursuits and activities and endeavors;

-Stedman: After he has sucked dry all the immediate delight, joy or pleasure out of something, what is left over, what endures, what will remain to continually feed the hunger of his life for satisfaction?
+Ray Stedman: After he has sucked dry all the immediate delight, joy or pleasure out of something, what is left over, what endures, what will remain to continually feed the hunger of his life for satisfaction?

-1. (:4) Generations don’t make a Difference
+1. (:4) The Cycle of Generations don’t make a Difference

-“A generation goes and a generation comes, but the earth remains forever.”
+A generation goes and a generation comes,

-– Baby Boomers – who cares
+• Baby Boomers – who cares

-– Generation X – who cares
+• Generation Z – who cares

-“Also, the sun rises and the sun sets; And hastening to its place it rises there again.”
+And hastening to its place it rises there again.”

 Course of the sun: Thing of beauty to some – but to Solomon, just another reminder visually of the meaningless repetition of life —